chronus44/grandshakeToken/README.md

 So, overall just make sure the extractor script, timekeeper.txt and the json file exist in the same folder as the makeTransaction.sh file.

 ## How to automate this script
-In the cron file, just add the below entry
+In the cron file, just add the below entry, ALso if you aren;t sure about what cron is, its worth taking a look at this(https://ostechnix.com/a-beginners-guide-to-cron-jobs/) before you do anything below

 ## Process Automation
-To process the code, just type the follwing code:
 ```
 */5 * * * * python3 "folder where the extractor script exists minus these quotes thingy"
 ```